Here are a few little tips to help Yoga teachers feel easier with Sanskrit –

 So!
 More than just shoulderstand, then!
 The ancient yogis apparently thought of this as a movement and hold that uses all the limbs of your body.

-This is all actually a lot easier than it might seem.
+Well …this is all actually a lot easier than it might seem.
 I hope you find a way to enjoy it.